loosenthedark/zen-of-typing/README.md

     <b>click to view</b>
     </summary>

-  - Not everyone is a super-fast expert typist.
-And likewise, not everyone produces their finest work under pressure.
+  Not everyone is a super-fast expert typist.
+Similarly, not everyone produces their finest work under pressure.
 Bearing this in mind, The Zen of Typing allows users to practice their typing in a relaxed fashion without having to worry about performance metrics (the practice mode is not 'recorded', i.e. no speed/accuracy calculations are made).
 They may then progress to the stricter in-game conditions whenever they feel ready.

 </details>